 When you’ve hired the right agent, priced competitively, staged accordingly, and hosted successful showings, you’re bound to get offers.
 Best case scenario, you get competing offers from hungry buyers, spawning a bidding war.
 But you may only get a single offer.
 Your agent will help you review and understand the offers, negotiate terms when needed, and help you determine which offer best suits you.

 You’re not done, just yet, opening your home to strangers.
-The next part of the transaction is to satisfy the buyer’s lender with an appraisal to determine fair market value, and an inspection to deem the property free of major faults or problems like pests.
+The next part of the transaction is to satisfy the buyer’s lender with a survey to detail property lines, an appraisal to determine fair market value, and an inspection to deem the property free of major faults or problems like pests.
 Your home’s title is also being checked for tax holds or liens that could prevent it from being legally sold.
-For a property not in a subdivision, the property will also be surveyed to confirm boundaries.

 You can alleviate stress and expedite the process of selling your house by knowing ahead of time what to expect.
 Of course, knowing what needs to be done is only half the battle.
 You’ve also got to be willing to do what it takes to help your efforts succeed in selling your house.
 Price your home competitively, stage your house, so it appears in its best condition, consider offers and negotiate terms, and be patient while your transaction moves through the phases of real estate sales.